 On November 30, 2018, the Westlands Water District becomes the lead agency for its Shasta Dam Raise Project environmental impact report (EIR).
-It holds a well-attended scoping meeting in December in Redding.404 In addition to scoping comments by the Winnemem Wintu Tribe and environmental groups405, state agencies also provided comments to Westlands.
+It holds a well-attended scoping meeting in December in Redding.
+422 In addition to scoping comments by the Winnemem Wintu Tribe and environmental groups423, state agencies also provided comments to Westlands.
 For example, the California Department of Fish and Wildlife noted that the project would "convert part of the McCloud River into reservoir habitat, changing the free-flowing condition of the McCloud River.
 It further stated that "[i]nundation of the McCloud River would result in a significant loss of this river ecosystem to a reservoir ecosystem, resulting in direct and indirect adverse impacts to the current trout fishery in conflict with State law and policy."
-406 In its comments, the State Water Resources Control Board's executive officer stated that Westlands is an agency of the state, thus subject to the state law prohibition on assistance in planning with federal, state, or local agencies for impoundment facilities that "could have an adverse effect on the free-flowing condition of the McCloud River or its wild trout fishery."
-407 The letter said that EIR lead-agency status is "planning" for the purposes of this part of the California Wild and Scenic Rivers Act.
+424 In its comments, the State Water Resources Control Board's executive officer stated that Westlands is an agency of the state, thus subject to the state law prohibition on assistance in planning with federal, state, or local agencies for impoundment facilities that "could have an adverse effect on the free-flowing condition of the McCloud River or its wild trout fishery."
+425 The letter said that EIR lead-agency status is "planning" for the purposes of this part of the California Wild and Scenic Rivers Act.
 It also stated that preparation of an EIR to support state and local approvals is similarly unlawful, as is sharing EIR or construction costs with others.
 In summary, the expanded reservoir would convert a free-flowing reach of river to "impounded waters," and Westlands' EIR preparation is thus prohibited by the statutory language.
-The comment letter also noted the Water Code prohibits the Board from issuing permits or "otherwise" to such projects and highlights that the construction of SDRP requires the Board to provide time extensions on Reclamation's Shasta Dam water rights permits, an action that the Board believes the California Wild & Scenic Rivers Act prohibits.
-408
+The comment letter also noted the Water Code prohibits the Board from issuing permits or "otherwise" to such projects and highlights that the construction of SDRP requires the Board to provide time extensions on Reclamation's Shasta Dam water rights permits, an action that the Board believes the California Wild & Scenic Rivers Act prohibits.426

 In December, the Tuolumne River Voluntary Settlement Agreement for the update of the Bay-Delta Water Quality Control Plan was revealed.
 The agreement with the California Department of Fish and Wildlife, the districts, and the city contained a provision calling for the Modesto and Turlock Irrigation Districts and the City and County of San Francisco to investigate the feasibility of raising Don Pedro Dam 4 to 8 feet for downstream fishery purposes.
-409 Such a raise would be accomplished by raising the crest of the emergency spillway, which defines the maximum storage capacity (gross pool) of the dam.
-FERC cannot legally approve such a raise under section 7 of the National Wild & Scenic Rivers Act for the Tuolumne national wild & scenic river.
+427 Such a raise would be accomplished by raising the crest of the emergency spillway, which defines the maximum storage capacity (gross pool) of the dam.
+However, FERC cannot legally approve such a raise under section 7 of the National Wild & Scenic Rivers Act for the Tuolumne national wild & scenic river, nor can federal agencies assist by loan, grant, license, or otherwise in the construction of such a project.
+428